 Taste: Winter’s Shield is a surprising combination of green Sencha tea, aromatic herbs, and spices for a unique taste sensation with alternating intensities of aromas and a spicy aftertaste.

 What's in for me: Winter's Shield herbal blend combines anti-inflammatory and antioxidant properties that support your immune system.
 Winter's Shield is a favorite for the immune system during the year when our body is most sensitive to viruses and bacteria.
 The antiviral and antioxidant properties of olive leaves and rooibos balance an overstimulated immune system that is a driving force for the appearance of allergies and various inflammatory conditions.
 A warm winter's shield cup of tea is a great companion on cold winter days.
-Start your day with one cup of Winter Shield and end your day with another three to four hours before sleep!
+Start your day with one cup of Winter Shield to support immunity throughout the day!

 Sugar-free, gluten-free, additive-free

 Serving instructions: Pour 250ml boiling water into a cup and leave for 4 min. to enjoy its fresh, invigorating aromas and rich delicate flavor.